 Catalyst Refiners, Inc. is a chemical manufacturing subsidiary of Ames Goldsmith Corporation, a precious metals company headquartered in South Glens Falls, New York.
 The Institute plant processed spent catalyst materials used in the manufacture of ethylene oxide and produced silver-based products for the medical, electronic, and automotive industries.

 The facility was in the process of shutting down operations when the incident occurred around 9:30 a.m.
 Workers were cleaning and decommissioning a tank when nitric acid and a chemical referred to as M2000A came into contact.
-The reaction was immediate and severe.
 Kanawha County Emergency Management Director C.W.
-Sigman described it as a violent chemical reaction that instantaneously overreacted, generating a release of hydrogen sulfide, a highly toxic gas.
+Sigman described the incident as a violent chemical reaction, generating a release of hydrogen sulfide, a highly toxic gas.

 First responders arriving on scene found workers dragging their coworkers out of the facility.
 A one-mile shelter-in-place order was issued for the surrounding area, covering a zone from West Virginia State University to the Nitro and St. Albans bridge on both sides of the river.
 That order remained in effect for more than five hours before being lifted.